TheOneOh1/K8s-Snorty-Splunk/SplunkForwarder.md

 **NOW go to SPLUNK web portal** *http://public-IP:8000*

-1. Click on Search and Reporting
+1. Click on Search and Reporting.

-2. Click on Data Summary, under that you will the HOST that we added
+2. Click on Data Summary, under that you will the HOST that we added.

-3. Click on the Host you will the logs
+3. Click on the Host you will the logs.